ianpaschal/fow-card-creator/README.md

 ## License

-Cura is released under the terms of the MIT License.
+FoW Card Creator is released under the terms of the MIT License.
 A copy of this license should be included with the software.